Information and FAQs for new students

 Those arriving using public transportation, e.g. taxis or e-hailing vehicles will need to disembark at Guardhouse 1 (GH1) main entrance.
 Please avoid using the University's shuttle buses (if available) if you are travelling from states/areas as identified by the Malaysian authorities (Phase 1, 2 and 3 of National Recovery Plan [NRP])

 Q. Can I return to my own reserved room or must I stay in a self-isolation room first?

-Q. My program is going to take place in KLTC, not the main campus in Semenyih.
+Q. My programme is going to take place in KLTC, not the main campus in Semenyih.
 What is the plan for students who plan to live in the city centre?

 Q. I am currently residing in Malaysia but not on campus - what do I do to organise my return to campus accommodation?

-Malaysian students returning to on-campus accommodation are requested to please notify the Accommodation Office of your arrival and check-in date here.
+Malaysian students returning to on-campus accommodation are requested to please notify the Accommodation Office on your arrival and check-in date.

-More information on the 10 day self-isolation arrangements will be provided by the Accommodation Office accordingly.
+More information on the 10 day self-isolation arrangements will be provided by accommodation accordingly.

 For further information on accommodation arrangements, self isolation policies on campus and the latest SOP's please visit the accommodation website

 International students currently residing outside of Malaysia

 Arriving in Malaysia - quarantine and other requirements